God does not exist. He is being-itself beyond essence and existence.

-What a bizarre statement for a theologian to make!
-But once you recover from the shock of the first part of his statement, the second sentence goes some way to clarifying the first, and we see that this is not a denial of God, but a profound and radical affirmation.
+What a strange thing for a theologian to say!
+But once you recover from the shock of the first part of his statement, the second sentence goes some way to clarifying the first, and we see that this is not a denial of God, but an affirmation.

 (At patheos.com there is an essay by Daniel Fincke, written in some measure against Tillich, titled “The Impossible God of Paul Tillich”

 Fincke finds Tillich guilty of a kind of pantheism, and I can see why.
 Yet his mysterious words interest me.

 When words have become the domain of propaganda and double-speak, when meanings shift and change or are perverted so radically that these meanings are obscured and destroyed, it is inevitable that another language would be sought.

 The word “God” itself is so multivalent that it can mean a million contradictory things.
 It is at once the deity of the Islamist suicide bomber, the deity of the charlatan televangelist and so on.

 The designation Christian can cast you into the company of intolerant and ignorant fundamentalists in some narrow corner of Texas, or a group of kind and tolerant quakers in rural England, or into the company of Syriac Orthodox believers in Baghdad.